omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

 Content
 -----------------------------------------------------
 Pages are made up of combinations of smaller content units called 'blocks.'
-There are four basic kinds of blocks: item(s) with text, an item gallery, text only, or a geolocation map (if you have installed the Geolocation plugin).
+There are four basic kinds of blocks: item(s) with text, an item gallery, text only, and file only.
 Each page can have one or more content blocks.

 The **File with Text** block allows you to pair fullsize or thumbnail files of your items with a block of text.
 The item files will all be the same size.
 Text will appear either to the right or left of the item(s).
 You can use a single item file paired with text, or have multiple item files to the right or left of a block of text.